-If you've graduated high school within the last two years, you can use any of the placement measures below.
+If you've graduated high school, you can use any of the placement measures below.
 Additional placement testing may not be necessary.
 In other cases, you can take the Accuplacer test at our Test Center.

 If one of the measures below leads to placement in a developmental education class, you have the option of taking a placement test if you think it will improve your placement.